 Justice Stephen Breyer, an influential liberal on the Supreme Court, to retire

 Breyer's retirement gives President Biden his first opportunity to name a new justice to the court.
-During the 2020 campaign, he pledged to name an African American woman if he got the chance.
-The two leading contenders are said to be federal Judge Ketanji Brown Jackson, who was on President Obama's shortlist for the court in 2016, and California Supreme Court Justice Leondra Kruger, who served as assistant, and then deputy solicitor general in both Democratic and Republican administrations prior to her nomination to California's highest court.
+During the 2020 campaign, he pledged to name a Black woman if he got the chance.
+The two leading contenders are said to be federal Judge Ketanji Brown Jackson, who was on President Barack Obama's shortlist for the court in 2016, and California Supreme Court Justice Leondra Kruger, who served as assistant and then deputy solicitor general in both Democratic and Republican administrations prior to her nomination to California's highest court.

 Both women are young, in terms of Supreme Court appointment.
+Jackson is 51 and Kruger is 45.
 And both have stellar legal credentials.

+The White House declined to comment before Breyer's official announcement.
+Asked whether Biden would honor his campaign pledge to nominate a Black woman to the court, press secretary Jen Psaki reiterated Biden's commitment to stand by that promise.

-Breyer's decision to retire is a relief to liberal Democrats after seeing Republicans push through three Trump nominees using some unprecedented tactics.
-Indeed last year, some liberal groups publicly pressed Breyer to retire, even demonstrating in front of the Supreme Court.
-The Justice, however demurred.
-In an interview with NPR he said that the decision on when to retire "has many complex parts to it.
+Breyer's decision to retire is a relief to liberal Democrats after seeing Republicans push through three nominees from President Donald Trump using some unprecedented tactics.
+Indeed, last year, some liberal groups publicly pressed Breyer to retire, even demonstrating in front of the Supreme Court.
+The justice, however demurred.
+In an interview with NPR, he said that the decision on when to retire "has many complex parts to it.
 I think I am aware of most of them and will consider them."

 The court's term ends this summer, and it's expected he'll retire then.